retsyx/vpnd-ios/README.md

 # vpnd-ios

 Apple’s vpnd lightly modified for operation on jailbroken iOS.
+Run a PPTP VPN server on your jailbroken iDevice.

 The only supported VPN type is PPTP.
 IPSec is commented out and L2TP is not configured or known to work.